mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-6.0.0-Release-Notes.md

 ### Database Firewall filter

-The filter is deprecated in 2.6 and will be removed in 2.7.
+The filter is deprecated in MaxScale 6 and will be removed in MaxScale 7.

 ## New Features